Knetic/govaluate/README.md

 	// result is now "false", the boolean value
 ```

 Functions can accept any number of arguments, correctly handles nested functions, and arguments can be of any type (even if none of this library's operators support evaluation of that type).
-For instance, all these usages of functions in an expression are valid (assuming that the appropriate functions and parameters are given):
+For instance, each of these usages of functions in an expression are valid (assuming that the appropriate functions and parameters are given):

 ```go
 "sqrt(x1 ** y1, x2 ** y2)"